larsgr/gene-id-mapping/docs/creating-toy-dataset.md

 Task: create a small "toy" dataset for testing

 # roadmap:

 1. (done) Extract sequences manually using JBrowse2 at salmobase
-2. (in progress) Make scripts to extract gff subset
+2. (partially done without alias handling) Make scripts to extract gff subset

 ## Extracting HOXC cluster as a toy-assembly